martinmoene/span-lite/README.md

         cmake -G "Unix Makefiles" ..

+3. Optional.
+You can control above configuration through the following options:

+    `-DSPAN_LITE_OPT_BUILD_TESTS=ON`: build the tests for span, default on `-DSPAN_LITE_OPT_BUILD_EXAMPLES=OFF`: build the examples, default off

-3. Build the test suite.
+4. Build the test suite.

         cmake --build .

-4. Run the test suite.
+5. Run the test suite.

         ctest -V